ipv6tech/cloud-networking-101/lab/lab5.md

 12. Enter **`some_secret`** for the **BGP authentication key**.
 13. Select **``Create virtual interface``**.

-> **Note:** It typically take a while for the peering state and BGP status to show available.
+> **`NOTE:`** It typically take a while for the peering state and BGP status to show available.
 There must be a health check that periodically updates this status.
 >![AWS DXGW Peering](files/aws_dxgw_peering.png)

+The VIF is the layer3 component of the connection between the AWS infrastructure and the Internet2 infrastructure.

 ### Step 4: Associate the TGW with the DXGW